djccarew/app-modernization-helm-lab/README.md

 ### Step 2: Create the artifacts for the Helm repository

-1. From the command line type in the following uncommeneted commands
+1. From the command line type in the following (uncommented) commands
 ```
    # Create  a folder for the Helm repository
    mkdir -p docs/charts